AGuyNextDoor/a-blog-nextdoor/public/api/articles/The next decade in AI.md

 A clear metric or evaluation method for how code or abilities is yet unknown to my knowledge.

 **Illustration**:
-I once tried to build a reinforcement-learning model that learned how to play the game in 2048.
+I once tried to build a reinforcement-learning model that learned how to play the game of "*2048*".
 While it was a fun project, the model had a hard time stabilizing in the late stages of the game where a single wrong input could easily cost you the game.
 I decided to help it and changed some weights in its training so that it would learn a certain strategy more easily.
 While I had the feeling of being a teacher, I had influenced the model's learning into mastering a certain strategy, and its ability to generalize on this game was greatly reduced.
 Trying this model on another game would be a great failure as the encoding strategy would certainly result in a great flop.